Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Linear rank-width of distance-hereditary graphs

-From Theorem~\ref{thm:CED}, we can talk about only one canonical decomposition of a connected graph $G$ because all canonical decompositions of $G$ are isomorphic.
+A bag is called a \emph{prime bag} if it is a prime graph on at least $5$ vertices, and a bag is called a complete bag or a star bag if it is a complete graph or a star, respectively.

-Let $D$ be a split decomposition of a connected graph $G$ with bags that are either primes, complete graphs or stars (it is not necessarily a canonical decomposition).
-The \emph{type of a bag} of $D$ is either $P$, $K$, or $S$ depending on whether it is a prime, a complete graph, or a star.
+Let $D$ be a split decomposition of a connected graph $G$ with bags that are either a prime graph, a complete graph or a star.
+The \emph{type of a bag} of $D$ is either $P$, $K$, or $S$ depending on whether it is a prime graph, a complete graph, or a star, respectively.
 The \emph{type of a marked edge} $uv$ is $AB$ where $A$ and $B$ are the types of the bags containing $u$ and $v$ respectively.
-If $A=S$ or $B=S$, then we can replace $S$ by $S_p$ or $S_c$ depending on whether the end of the marked edge is a leaf or the center of the star.
+If $A=S$ or $B=S$, then we can replace $S$ by $S_p$ or $S_c$ depending on whether the end of the marked edge is a leaf or the center of the star, respectively.
+Bouchet characterized when it becomes a canonical split decomposition.

-\begin{theorem}[\cite{Bouchet88}] Let $D$ be a split decomposition of a connected graph with bags that are either primes, complete graphs, or stars.
-Then $D$ is a canonical decomposition if and only if it has no marked edge of type $KK$ or $S_pS_c$. \end{theorem}
+\begin{theorem}[Bouchet~\cite{Bouchet88}] Let $D$ be a split decomposition of a connected graph whose bags are either a prime graph, a complete graph, or a star.
+Then $D$ is a canonical split decomposition if and only if it has no marked edge of type $KK$ or $S_pS_c$. \end{theorem}

-A canonical decomposition $D$ is an \emph{$\cS$-decomposition} if every bag of $D$ is a star bag whose center is an unmarked vertex.
 We will use the following characterizations of trees and of distance-hereditary graphs.